katnaps/nixos-base/README.md

 # mount /dev/disk/by-label/data /mnt/data
 ```

-once the disk drives have been formatted and partition accordingly generate configuration.nix and hardware-configuration.nix file
+once the disk drives have been formatted and partition accordingly generate `configuration.nix` and `hardware-configuration.nix` file
 run this command to generate config files

 ## nixos-generate-config
-to generate a present configuration.nix file along with a hardware-configuration.nix that is base on your hardware and
+to generate a present `configuration.nix` file along with a `hardware-configuration.nix` that is base on your hardware and
-your newly created disk drive
+your newly created partitions
 ```
 # nixos-generate-config --root /mnt
 ```